zowe/zowe-explorer-vscode/docs/README-Extending.md

   }
 ```

-Notice the syntax we use is for the context value or viewItem above is a regular expression as denoted by the "=~" equal test.
+Notice the syntax we use for the context value (or `viewItem`) above is a regular expression as denoted by the `=~` equal test.
 Using regular expressions to describe context allows more meaning to be embedded in the context.